Andrew Crews

-Andrew Crews (born 18 August 1973) is an Australian retired footballer who played as a goalkeeper.
+Andrew Crews (born 18 August 1973) is an Australian retired soccer player who played as a goalkeeper.
 He played for a number of clubs in the National Soccer League.
 He represented Australia in beach soccer.

 Playing career

 Club

 In September 1999, Crews moved from Sydney United to fellow National Soccer League club Parramatta Power.

 Crews signed with A-League side Perth Glory in July 2006 after an injury to Jason Petkovic.
 He made his debut for the side in a 2006 A-League Pre-Season Challenge Cup loss to Sydney FC.

 International

 Crews was selected for Australia in beach soccer for the 2005 FIFA Beach Soccer World Cup, the inaugural edition of the tournament.